 After all the effort, the galaxy pumpkin was ready.
 She didn’t leave it there, instead, she turned it into a jack-o’-lantern.
 She printed constellation patterns on a paper and then used it as a stencil to mark points of each star on the pumpkin.
 These marked dots are drilled and further joined with white paint to look like galactic constellations.
 She also drilled small holes all around the pumpkin, which would glow to look like stars when it becomes a jack-o’-lantern.

 Also Read: No-Carve Pumpkin Decorating Ideas

 Finally, she drilled a large hole on the bottom of the pumpkin to put in Christmas lights, turning it into an illuminating galaxy jack-o’-lantern.
-Allison used a fake black pumpkin for the project, however, it seems possible to paint galaxy on a real pumpkin.
+Allison used a fake black pumpkin for the project, however, it seems possible to paint the galaxy on a real pumpkin too.
 Why not try this time!

 It is an easy Halloween DIY project, which might lure people with Stars in their minds.